 With its grandeur it once marked the entrance to the inside of the walls that embraced the castle; today, it is the only survivor in its entirety, it marks the access to the old town center.
 The Porta al Borgo is certainly distinguished at the sight by the presence of the niche in which houses a large clock, in addition to the red lily symbol of the city.
 Rebuilt in its present form in the 16th century, it was originally accompanied by four other doors: Fiorentina, Pisana, Porta al vento and Timignano.

 Once crossed, to the right and to the left it is possible to walk along roads that still today are marked by ancient legacies, with remains of walls, buttressed structures and a semicircular turret.
 In the street that leads from Porta al Borgo to Piazza del Popolo, called “La Costa” (where you can still see some signs of old shops), deviating into Via Terino you’ll find an ancient wine window.
-A walk to the Parish Church of Saints Hippolytus and Biagio allows you to to stroll in the Cardinal Silvano Piovanelli Park and admire other traces still intact of the ancient walls and of two towers.
+A walk to the Parish Church of Saints Ippolito and Biagio allows you to to stroll in the Cardinal Silvano Piovanelli Park and admire other traces still intact of the ancient walls and of two towers, and the work “Raised with strength” donated by the artist Davide Dall’Osso.

 The historic home is a manor house, which has some typical characteristics of the farmhouse, located in the hamlet of Petrazzi.
 In this house, on August 8, 1867, General Giuseppe Garibaldi stayed overnight during his visit to Castelfiorentino, while he was trying to gather support in Tuscany for the imminent military campaign against the Papal State, which culminated as is known with a heavy defeat in Mentana.
 On the occasion of his visit to Castelfiorentino, the General was hosted by the owner of the Petrazzi property, Tommaso Giannini, who had distinguished himself in the recruitment campaign during the III War of Independence in 1866.
 The Villa was subsequently purchased in 1883 by Onorato Tinti.